raspberrypilearning/blender-tree-of-cubes/en/step_6.md

 ## Add branches and leaves

 Let's add some branches and leaves.
-For this, we need to add some more cubes which will be our leafy branches.
+For this, we will need to add some more cubes as our leafy branches.

 + First, notice there is a small circle in the cube.